 - Metabolic dysfunction

-Mental health and mood are interconnected with our physical health.
+Our physical health impacts our mental health and mood.
 Alcohol has far-reaching impacts on all of these.

 What Science Says About Alcohol Changing Personalities